Reid, Boehner huddle on U.S. budget deal

-WASHINGTON The top Democrat in Congress said on Tuesday he saw few signs of progress on a deficit-cutting deal as negotiators struggled to bridge their differences on tax increases and benefit cuts.
+WASHINGTON The top Democrat in Congress said on Tuesday he saw few signs of progress on a U.S. deficit-cutting deal, as negotiators struggled to bridge their differences on tax increases and benefit cuts.

 His Republican counterpart, meanwhile, predicted that Congress would approve a deal that might emerge from a 12-member "super committee" tasked with finding $1.2 trillion in budget savings.

-Democrats and Republicans on the panel have less than a week to come up with a plan, but the two sides remain far apart on how much of that total should consist of tax increases and how much should come from trimming retirement and health benefits.
+Democrats and Republicans on the panel have less than a week to come up with a plan, but they remain far apart on how much of that total should consist of tax increases and how much should come from trimming retirement and health benefits.

+Representative Jeb Hensarling, a Republican co-chairman of the super committee, said there was no deal yet but any compromise crafted by the panel would not include big tax hikes.

+"Not going to happen," Hensarling said on the CNBC cable television network when asked about about the possibility of huge tax increases being an element of the budget deal.

 Any agreement would likely challenge orthodoxies on the left and the right as the 2012 election season heats up.
 Party leaders would have to twist arms to ensure passage through the Republican-controlled House of Representatives and the Democratic-controlled Senate.